What are the Speed Management Requirements under the Chain of Responsibility?

 You must ensure and fit speed-regulated heavy vehicles with fit-for-purpose, maintained, calibrated, speed-limiting devices that have not been adjusted or tampered with.
 Where a speed breach is identified it shall be formally investigated and appropriate actions taken based on the outcome of the investigation.

-Zenergy eLearning Program – Chain of Responsibility (CoR): Fatigue, Speed and Roadworthiness
+Zenergy eLearning Program Chain of Responsibility (CoR) for Operational Staff

 This course includes Module 2.
-Speed Compliance which provides the requirements and obligations for Speed Compliance, practical solutions, and the key elements of managing the risks of speed compliance in your business and specific requirements and obligations which include license requirements, scheduling, speed breaches, monitoring speed compliance, and speed limiter tampering.
+Speed Compliance – Provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Speed Compliance, practical solutions and the key elements of managing the risks of speed compliance in your business, and specific requirements and obligations which include licence requirements, scheduling, speed breeches, monitoring speed compliance and speed limiter tampering.

 Zenergy – Heavy Vehicle National Law and Chain of Responsibility (CoR)

-Zenergy's experienced consultants can assist in the development of CoR Transport Safety Management System (TSMS) documentation and conducting independent audits of your Management System documentation for management of transport safety including Chain of Responsibility (CoR) provision to ensure meets their responsibilities under the Heavy Vehicle National Law (HVNL).
+Zenergy experienced consultants can assist in the development of CoR Transport Safety Management System (TSMS) documentation, conducting independent audits of your Management System documentation for management of transport safety, including Chain of Responsibility (CoR), to ensure it meets your responsibilities under the Heavy Vehicle National Law (HVNL).

 For more information on our services feel free to email us at info@zenergygroup.com.au or call 1300 333 400.